wibosco/BackgroundTransferRevised-Example/README.md

 [![License](http://img.shields.io/badge/License-MIT-green.svg?style=flat)](https://github.com/wibosco/BackgroundTransferRevised-Example/blob/main/LICENSE)

 # BackgroundTransferRevised-Example
-An example project showing how to use a background URLSession to keep downloads going even when the app is terminated.
+An example project showing how to use a background URLSession to keep downloads going even when the app is terminated as shown in this post - https://williamboles.com/keep-downloading-with-a-background-session/

 This project uses [TheCatAPI](https://thecatapi.com/) to populate the app with downloaded images. `TheCatAPI` has an extensive library of freely available cat photos which it shares via a JSON-based API.
 While free to use, `TheCatAPI` does require you to [register](https://thecatapi.com/signup) to get full access to it's API (limited access is provided without an API key).
 Once registered you will be given an `x-api-key` token which you can paste as the `APIKey` value in `NetworkService` so that it is sent with each network request.